taihn

 Note!
 Whatever option you choose, the to-be-shipped items are expected to be at your specified ship-from address and your approved date.
 Otherwise, you won’t be able to send the shipments and it will fail at Amazon’s end.

-Track Your Shipments
+5. Track and Monitor Your Shipments

 The Summary page and the Shipping queue contain every detail you need to ensure your shipped products successfully reach the FBA warehouse.
 For example, you can see the tracking number, expected arrival date and time, carrier name, etc.